AMWA-TV/bcp-008-02/docs/Overview.md

 * When a sender activation occurs
 * When a client invokes the `ResetSynchronizationSourceChanges` method

+The `autoResetSynchronizationSourceChanges` property allows clients to configure if synchronization source changes automatically reset with each Sender activation (by default devices MUST have this enabled).
+If this is enabled, senders MUST reset the property to 0 after each activation.
+Devices MUST allow setting the `autoResetSynchronizationSourceChanges` property to a value of `true` and MAY allow setting the property to `false`.
+This supports use cases where users do not want to reset automatically after each activation.

 When devices do not use external synchronization they MUST:

 * Implement the synchronizationSourceId property and set its value to `internal`